gilnribeiro/IntroDS/README.md

 ### Summary

-In this second part of Introduction to Programing course, we will be working with data.
-This part will be a  practical one and so we will be using an example database.
+In this workshop series named A crash course in Python for Data Science, we will be working with data.

 The data that will be using was extracted from [The World Bank](https://databank.worldbank.org/source/world-development-indicators).
 The extraction period is from 2000 to the last available date (in most cases 2017).